ChandreshThakur/Promptguard/CONTRIBUTING.md

-# Contributing to PromptGuard
+# Contributing to PromptGaurd by Chandresh

-Thank you for your interest in contributing to PromptGuard!
+Thank you for your interest in contributing to PromptGaurd by Chandresh!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started